nanoframework/nanoframework.github.io/content/getting-started-guides/gpio-explained.md

 - `R` = resistor in Ohms
 - `I` = intensity in Amperes (A)

-Seems like useless but it's what really matter when you connect elements together.
+Seems like useless but it's what really matter when you connect the elements together.

 > [!IMPORTANT]
-> Playing with electricity is sensitive for MCU, the maximum voltage is a real maximum voltage, go over and you'll damage the pin and possibly the MCU
+> Playing with electricity is sensitive for MCU, the maximum voltage is a real maximum voltage, go over and you'll damage the pin and possibly the MCU.
-> Check in the documentation what is the maximum level of the pin
+> Check in the documentation what is the maximum voltage the pins are tolerant to.
 > ESP32, STM32 and most MCU are 3.3V, some can be 1.8V and some even tolerant to higher voltages like 5V, meaning that they are 3.3V but you can apply in their input 5V (sometimes more) and they'll be perfectly fine!

 Also, few terms we will use: